-The term 'Spring water' can only be used for waters which meet the requirements set out for use of this term under the legislation below.
+The term 'spring water' can only be used for waters which meet the requirements set out in legislation below.

 European Union (Natural Mineral Waters, Spring Waters and Other Waters in Bottles or Containers) Regulations 2016 (S.I.
 No. 282 of 2016)